mattyoung101/omicron2d/docs/AI implementation.md

 It might be sensible to model this as "we can turn to any angle", and have the code automatically calculate the most optimal body angle and worry about the head the most.
 We can't see all of the field at once, we must scan.

-### Final thoughts
+## Final thoughts
 - Skills will execute actions on the field
-- Skill output is passed to a SkillExecutor which will actually generate the commandss
+- Skill output is passed to a SkillExecutor which will actually generate the commands
 - Pluggable planning infrastructure: support HTN planners (JSHOP2), HFSM, behaviour tree and machine learning all in one.